 I need to be in position 1!
 I need to be ahead of my competitors!
 I need to show up all the time for this keyword!
 I need to be in the top 3 or I won’t be seen!
 Wrong, wrong, wrong, and, yes, wrong.

-Too many marketers and business owners react emotionally to AdWords.
+Too many marketers and business owners react emotionally to Google Ads (formerly known as AdWords).
 Oddly enough, they have the data available to make accurate decisions, but they let their egos get in the way.
-Bidding to a specific position in AdWords is B.S.
-There, I said it (AdWords gurus freak out…now).
+Bidding to a specific position in Google Ads is B.S.
+There, I said it (Google Ads gurus freak out…now).
 But…I have data to back it up.

 Your average position is a dependent variable.
 Here’s why – your conversion rate is not influenced by any of AdWords’ metrics.
 Your click-through rate, average position, impression share, quality score etc. have no influence on your conversion rate.
 None.
 So what does this tell us?
 Your average positions need to be determined by your conversion rates and CPA goals and nothing else.
 You can’t predetermine the output of the equation before solving the problem.
 In other words, bidding to position is an anecdotal guess, and why guess when you can be empirical?
 Time to debunk these myths with actual data.

 To be blunt, I hate this.
 My first question is, why?
 I understand this logic for your brand terms where your ROAS is 1000%, sure, you want to own that position.
 Aside from that, you should only own the top position if it is maximizing your profit.
 Period.
 There’s no other reason to own it, unless your whole initiative is for branding, but I’d advise against that, as there are much better branding options.
 If you’re limited by budget, you’ll actually get more clicks within your budget by bidding down, and if you’re not limited by budget, and you don’t have a killer ROI, then you are just letting your ego get in the way of your business sense.